Bridge Loans in North Carolina: How to Unlock Home Equity to Buy Before You Sell

 Here is how HomeLight’s Buy Before You Sell program works for home sellers in North Carolina:

-- Apply in minutes with no commitment: Find out if your property is a good fit for the program and get your equity unlock amount approved in 24 hours or less.
+1. Apply in minutes with no commitment: Find out if your property is a good fit for the program and get your equity unlock amount approved in 24 hours or less.
 No cost or commitment is required.

-- Buy your dream home with confidence: Once you’re approved, you’ll have access to a portion of your equity in your current home.
+2. Buy your dream home with confidence: Once you’re approved, you’ll have access to a portion of your equity in your current home.
 You’ll be able to submit a competitive offer with no home sale contingency at any time — regardless of how long it takes to find your dream home.
 Our near-instant Equity Unlock Calculator lets you estimate how much equity we can unlock from your current home.

-- Sell your current home with peace of mind: After you move into your new home, we will list your unoccupied home on the market to attract the strongest offer possible.
+3. Sell your current home with peace of mind: After you move into your new home, we will list your unoccupied home on the market to attract the strongest offer possible.
 You’ll receive the remainder of your equity after the home sells.

 Benefits of Homelight Buy Before You Sell

-- Flexibility in timelines: No need to sync up sale and purchase dates perfectly.
+• Flexible timelines: There’s no need to sync up sale and purchase dates perfectly.
 This program gives you breathing space to plan your move without feeling hurried.

-- Financial peace of mind: Say goodbye to the stress of potential double mortgages or dipping into savings to bridge the gap between homes.
+• Financial peace of mind: Say goodbye to the stress of potential double mortgages or dipping into savings to bridge the gap between homes.

-- Enhanced buying power: In a seller’s market, a non-contingent offer can stand out, increasing your chances of landing your dream home.
+• Enhanced buying power: In a seller’s market, a non-contingent offer can stand out, increasing your chances of landing your dream home.

-- Sell for up to 10% more: After you move, you can list your old home unoccupied and potentially staged, which can lead to a higher selling price, according to HomeLight transaction data.
+• More home sale earnings: After you move, you can list your old home unoccupied and potentially staged, which can lead to up to 13% more earnings, according to HomeLight’s Top Agent Insights report.

 For North Carolina homeowners caught in the buy-sell conundrum, HomeLight’s Buy Before You Sell program offers a convenient and stress-reducing solution.
 Learn more program details at this link.

-HomeLight also offers other services for homebuyers and sellers in North Carolina, such as Agent Match to find the top-performing real estate agents in your market, and Simple Sale, a convenient way to receive a no-obligation, all-cash offer to sell your home in as little as 10 days.
+HomeLight also offers other services for homebuyers and sellers in North Carolina, such as Agent Match, which helps you find the top-performing real estate agents in your market, and Simple Sale, a convenient way to receive a no-obligation, all-cash offer to sell your home in as little as 10 days.
+You might also try HomeLight’s Net Proceeds Calculator as you plan your home sale.

 A creative financing solution for North Carolina homeowners

-Bridge loans offer the advantage of borrowing against the equity in your previous home, providing a financial cushion that allows for more flexibility in timing your sale.
+As North Carolina homebuyers grapple with a competitive housing market and rising home prices, many are considering bridge loans to streamline buying a new home while selling their old one.
+This solution offers the advantage of borrowing against the equity in your previous home, providing a financial cushion that allows for more flexibility in timing your sale.
 This can significantly reduce the stress of aligning the sale of your old home with the purchase of your new one.

+However, while bridge loans can offer a convenient solution during this transition, they can also be expensive and unsuitable for everyone’s financial situation.
 Consider HomeLight’s Buy Before You Sell program for a more streamlined approach.
 This innovative option can alleviate the uncertainty surrounding your next home purchase.

-Additionally, HomeLight can connect you with a top-performing North Carolina buyer’s agent who is experienced in navigating the complexities of bridge loans and alternative financing solutions.
+Additionally, HomeLight can connect you with a top-performing North Carolina agent who is experienced in navigating the complexities of bridge loans and alternative financing solutions.

 Header Source: (Ethan Howard / Unplash)